Need a quick trick to teach kids to tie shoes? This lesson came from our OT and worked miracles!

 Easy.
 Done.
 But as his feet started to grow when he got into kindergarten and first grade, suddenly it wasn’t so easy to find those Velcro shoes anymore.

 And in first grade, he started having cross country skiing as a gym activity, and those boots were only laces.
-And thus began my quest to teach my kids how to tie shoes.
+And thus began my quest to teach kids to tie shoes, particularly my kids.

 Fortunately in first grade they would help the kids tie their shoes, but they were told in the spring that they had to learn to tie “real” shoes or they weren’t going to be able to participate the next year.
 No big deal.

 But no matter how many times he tried, he couldn’t figure out which string to pull when he got to the last step, and inevitably, it would all fall apart.
 He was frustrated, I got frustrated, and we took a break.

 Fortunately, he was in the midst of occupational therapy at the time, and his therapist offered to teach him to tie his shoes one day because that was a skill she had on her docket.
 She didn’t tell me in advance, but he came out of his session beaming like I hadn’t seen in a long time.

-The key seems to be giving them a target so they know exactly what to grasp and pull at the end of the shoe tying to create the bow.
+The key seems to be giving kids a target so they know exactly what to grasp and pull at the end of the shoe tying to create the bow.